-Director's fees for Independent Directors is equal to \$48,000 annually and were paid annually in Company stock.
+Director's fees for Independent Directors is equal to \$24,000 annually.
 The level of compensation and method will be reviewed annually.
 We also reimburse the Group's Directors for their travel, hotel and other expenses incurred in the performance of their duties as Directors, including expenses incurred in attending Board of Directors meetings, Committee meetings and shareholder meetings.
 We do not have any pension programs for the Group's Board of Directors, senior management or other employees.